 There were no reports for the following twenty-year period; a single bird was at Ogallala, Keith Co 24 Nov 1995 (Grybowski 1996) and an irruption followed during winter of 1996-97.
 Up to seven were reported at Stateline Island, Scotts Bluff Co 5-12 Oct 1996 (Brogie 1997) and three were at a Scottsbluff feeder the same day.
 Several were subsequently noted at Scottsbluff and Gering feeders (Brogie 1997), and up to five were at feeders at the Wildcat Hills NC through 19 Apr 1997.
 Additional reports were of one at Riverside Park, Scottsbluff, 27 Oct 1996 (Brogie 1997) and a single as far east as North Platte, Lincoln Co 4-6 Dec 1996 (Silcock and Jorgensen 1997).
 The final reports for the irruption were of singing birds 30 Apr 1997 at Scotts Bluff NM, Long Canyon, Banner Co 3 May 1997, and at Winters Creek Lake, Scotts Bluff Co 4 May 1997.

 Following the irruption during winter of 1996-1997 there was a series of scattered sightings similar to those of the late 1960s through the late 1970s.
 There was at least one sighting in eight of the 12 winters 1997-1998 through 2008-2009.
 Reports during this period included a few outside the North Platte River Valley, suggesting that some birds arrive via the South Platte River Valley or perhaps “cross-country” to the Harrison, Banner Co area from eastern Wyoming.
 This species does not occur in the South Dakota Black Hills (Tallman et al 2002).
 One was reported at Harrison during winter 1998-99, but no details were provided; another there 28-30 Dec 2007 for the Harrison CBC was well-documented (Brogie 2009).
 At least three individuals were at feeders in Ogallala and Brule, Keith Co in the period 19 Dec 2002-12 Apr 2003, and again at an Ogallala feeder 7 Jan-12 Apr 2008 (Brogie 2009).
-Two were reported at Smith Lake WMA, Sheridan Co, 14 Oct 2005.
+Two were reported at Smith Lake WMA, Sheridan Co, 14 Oct 2004 and one on 31 May 2005.

 In fall of 2007 this species moved onto the Colorado plains in some numbers; numbers were also high in Nebraska during winter 2007-2008 with a final tally of 13 including reports away from the North Platte River Valley and east of North Platte.
 These may have been birds that followed the South Platte River from Colorado: North Platte, Lincoln Co 20 Mar, Johnson Lake, Gosper Co 13 Mar, near Sidney, Cheyenne Co 5 Apr, and 20 Apr in Banner Co.